 - If your cancellation is due to a participant or household member experiencing symptoms associated with COVID-19, you can opt to be rescheduled for a later program day in lieu of a refund.

 What is Discovery doing for the coronavirus pandemic?

 Many of the above details are new this year for the pandemic.
 For additional discussion, you are welcome to read our blog post summarizing some considerations here.
-You can also review our protocols here.
+You can also review our protocols here, updated 1/11/21 .

 As described above, we will have smaller groups.
 We also will be minimizing supplies to avoid touching similar items, minimizing or totally avoiding group transportation, and supporting social distancing and mask-wearing.
 Campers will regularly be expected to wear a cloth face covering over their nose and mouth.
 Campers are expected to stay 6 ft apart from others outside their household during the whole day, and we will help them learn what 6 feet looks like.

 Those with symptoms of COVID-19, or living with someone exhibiting COVID-19 symptoms, will not be able to take part in camp.
-Upon arrival to camp each day, we will conduct a health screening of each participant.
-We will take the participant’s temperature with no-touch thermometers as well as ask about any COVID-19 symptoms.
+Upon arrival to camp each day, we will conduct a health screening of each participant, which includes a questionnaire about symptoms, travel and close contacts.
 We expect parents and children to answer these questions on a daily basis and let us know if anyone in their household develops symptoms of COVID-19.